- Must I declare my scholarship funding as income when I do my taxes?

 - Are Doyon Foundation scholarships based on an individual’s income?

-- Maintain a minimum grade point average of 2.0 for undergraduate students, 3.0 for
+- Maintain a minimum GPA of 2.0 for undergraduates, 3.0 for graduates or masters, and 3.25 for specialists or doctorates.

 Click here to review the complete